yc22305/CubeSat/README.md

 # CubeSat Attitude Control System
 This project aims at a CubeSat attitude control system with thrusters as the accuator.
 9-DoF IMU is used to get attitude information, along with pulse modulation algorithm to determine when to activate thrusters.
-In addition to the control system, ROS (robotic operating system) is utilized for communication with PC or other devices.
-Remote communication is important for experiments since we can send user commands and get CubeSat status information during its operation, which enhaces safety and convenience.
+In addition to the control system, ROS (robotic operating system) is utilized for communication with PC or other devices remotely.
+Remote communication is important for experiments since we can send user commands and get status information during the CubeSat's operation, which enhaces safety and convenience.

 In this reporitory, "arduino" folder has files for the real control system, while "Matlab" folder provides simulation programs.
 To use the complete functions in this project, simply follow the instruction indicated below.
 - As for "arduino" --- (2018/06/28 updated):